upbound/docs/content/all-spaces/disconnected-spaces/access-control.md

 The subject and group claims in the JWT token determine the user's effective permissions for an API request.

-## Enable Kubernetes Hub Authorization
+## Enable Kubernetes hub authorization

-To enable Kuberentes Hub Authentication in your Space, you need:
+To enable Kubernetes Hub Authentication in your Space, you need:

 - a Kubernetes cluster with RBAC enabled
 - to attach your cluster to Upbound